sam1330/AI_Project/README.md

 # Chatbot integration using Python and telegram

-### this is a Project of Artificial intelligence to show how telegram and python work together with a Web environment
+### This is a Project of Artificial intelligence asked by the professor os AI in UTESA
+### This project uses Python, consuming the telegram bot API. is connected to a MySQL database to retrieve user and products info

+### This Bot is Like an e-commerce bot. you can ask for product, track your order, ask for commerce info and more.